Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Results and model comparisons

-The measured $\RAA$ at \twosevensixnn{} is consistent with that measured for muons from heavy-flavour hadron decays in $\abs{\eta} < 1$ with the ATLAS detector~\cite{Aaboud:2018bdg} and for electrons from heavy-flavour hadron decays in the interval $\avg{y} < 0.6$ by the ALICE collaboration~\cite{Adam:2016khe}.
-The $\RAA$ of muons from heavy-flavour hadron decays at \fivenn{} is also compatible with that measured at midrapidity for electrons from heavy-flavour hadron decays~~\cite{Acharya:2019mom}.
+The measured $\RAA$ at \twosevensixnn{} is compatible with that measured for muons from heavy-flavour hadron decays in $\abs{\eta} < 1$ with the ATLAS detector~\cite{Aaboud:2018bdg} and for electrons from heavy-flavour hadron decays in the interval $\abs{y} < 0.6-0.8$ by the ALICE collaboration~\cite{Adam:2016khe}.
+The same behaviour is also observed at \fivenn{} when comparing the $\RAA$ of muons from heavy-flavour hadron decays with that measured at midrapidity for electrons from heavy-flavour hadron decays~\cite{Acharya:2019mom}.
 This confirms that heavy quarks suffer a strong in-medium energy loss over a wide rapidity interval.
+The similarity of the suppression in the two rapidity regions does not imply that heavy quarks lose similar energy.
+The observed trend may also result from the interplay of several effects such as the shape of initial heavy-quark $\pT$ spectra and the path-length dependence of the heavy-quark energy loss, as discussed in~\cite{Prado:2019ste}.
+Indeed, the properties of the QGP medium differ between mid and forward rapidity.
+The measured charged-particle multiplicity densities are smaller at forward rapidity than at midrapidity~\cite{Adam:2016ddh}.
+The created medium is also smaller and consequently the traveled path length is shorter at forward rapidity.